fortesinformatica/jasper-rails/README.md

 Note: If you're running your application on OS X, this is usually all you have to do.
 On Linux, you might have to set the JAVA_HOME.
 On Windows, good luck!

-For any issues ralated to the java/ruby integration, please check: [http://rjb.rubyforge.org/](http://rjb.rubyforge.org/).
+For any issues related to the java/ruby integration, please check out: [http://rjb.rubyforge.org/](http://rjb.rubyforge.org/).
 You will find here plenty tips that might help you to solve your problem.

 ## Using jasper-rails